2022 Geoarcheology 201 Academy in Victoria

 In partnership with the Coastal Bend Archeological Logistics Team, the Museum of the Coastal Bend, Victoria College, and the McNeill Family Ranch

 The advanced Geoarcheology 201 Academy is a two-day Texas Archeology Academy that explores how geological and soil formation processes affect archeological sites, and how investigators use this information to reconstruct both the human and natural histories of an area.
-This academy will be offered twice at Victoria College and the McNeill Family Ranch: the first session on March 4-5, 2022 and the second session on March 6-7, 2022.
+This academy will be offered twice at Victoria College and the McNeill Family Ranch: the first session on

 After a brief classroom section, participants will work in small groups of 5-6 with an individual instructor across open trench profiles previously analyzed, documented, and interpreted by the geoarcheologists.
 Participants will analyze and describe soils in the field, and then compare with the geoarcheological descriptions and analysis performed by the instructors.
 Learn a better soils-geomorphology approach to interpret a landscape and a comprehension of geoarch reports and how best to work with the geoarchs for your projects.